-As of 31 December 2022, the expected profit in future premium is €29.3m.
-The expected profit included in future premiums is calculated as the difference between the technical provisions without a risk margin and a calculation of the technical provisions without a risk margin under the assumption that the premiums relating to existing insurance and reinsurance contracts that are expected to be received in the future are not received for any reason other than the insured event having occurred, regardless of the legal or contractual rights of the policyholder to discontinue the policy.
+As of 31 December 2023, the expected profit in future premium is €130m.
+The expected profit included in future premiums is calculated as the difference between the technical provisions without a risk margin and a calculation of the technical provisions without a risk margin, under the assumption that the premiums relating to existing insurance and reinsurance contracts that are expected to be received in the future are not received, for any reason other than the insured event having occurred, regardless of the legal or contractual rights of the policyholder to discontinue the policy.
 The calculation of the expected profit included in future premiums is carried out separately for the homogeneous risk groups used in the calculation of the technical provisions.
-Loss-making policies are only offset against profit-making policies within a homogeneous risk group.
-The following table shows the expected profit in future premium by line of business as at 31 December 2022:
+Lossmaking policies are only offset against profit-making policies within a homogeneous risk group.
+The calculation is performed gross of reinsurance, gross of taxation payments of the Company and net of taxation payments which are, or are expected to be, charged to policy holders or are required to settle the insurance or reinsurance obligations.